brainstormforce/wp-spectra/readme.txt

 * Fix: Container - Resolved an issue wherein the left and right margin of inner-containers would not work as intended.
 * Fix: Post Carousel - Resolved an issue in which the responsive columns would not work as intended in the editor.
 * Fix: Image Gallery - Resolved an issue with the masonry type wherein the loader would not be hidden after all the images have been loaded.
+* Fix: Global - Resolved an issue in which the font-family that was set would not appear as intended in the FSE template editor.
 * Fix: Separator - Resolved an issue wherein the height would revert from percentage to pixels after reloading the editor.

 = 2.7.11 - WEDNESDAY, 27th SEPTEMBER 2023 =